-Substance addiction has touched the lives of countless Americans; whether it’s happening to you or to someone you love, it can be the hardest thing you ever go through.
+Relapse prevention techniques are scientifically proven.
+Know these strategies will assist in preventing a relapse.
+Substance addiction has touched the lives of countless Americans.
+It’s happening to you or to someone you love, it can be the hardest thing you ever go through.

 However, there are steps you can take to quash the repeated desire to abuse alcohol or drugs.
 Here are 7 tips for relapse prevention that are grounded in scientific fact.